medieval-source-book/jekyll-site/_texts/song-peter.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'The Song of Peter | Petruslied'
+  The Song of Peter | Petruslied
+engtitle: |
-engtitle: 'The Song of Peter'
+  The Song of Peter
-origtitle: 'Petruslied'
+origtitle: |
+  Petruslied
 breadcrumb: true
 permalink: "text/song-peter"
-identifier: song-peter
+identifier: "song-peter"
 textauthor: Anonymous
 languages: [German, Western Europe]
 periods: [9th Century]
 genres: [Lyric Verse / Song]
-textcollections: "Hymns and Histories: Early German Writings, 800-1000 CE, Prayer Spirituality and Life after Death: Global Medieval Perspectives"
+textcollections: [Hymns and Histories: Early German Writings, 800-1000 CE, Prayer Spirituality and Life after Death: Global Medieval Perspectives]
 sdr: https://library.stanford.edu/research/stanford-digital-repository
 doi: example-doi
 image: /assets/img/text/song-peter.png
+imagesource: |
-imagesource: Detail from BSB MS Clm 6260, fol.158v'
+  Detail from BSB MS Clm 6260, fol.158v
+fulltext: |
-fulltext: '  Abbreviations in the Old High German text are expanded, spelling and punctuation otherwise follow the manuscript.
+    Abbreviations in the Old High German text are expanded, spelling and punctuation otherwise follow the manuscript.
 Petruslied The Song of Peter ﻿Unsar trohtin hat farsalt sancte petre giuualt daz er mac ginerian Our Lord gave Saint Peter the power to save ze imo dingenten man. kyrie eleyson christe eleyson. those entrusted to him.
 Kyrie eleison.
 Christe eleison.
 Er hapet ouh mit vuortun himriches portun. dar in mach er skerian With words, he also guards the gates of heaven through which he admits den er uuili nerian. kirie eleison criste [eleyson] those whom he wishes to save.
 Kyrie eleison.
 Christe eleison.
 Peter’s words can possibly be understood as the key to the gates of Heaven.
 According to Haug (1991), p.1119, this idea is present in other Latin hymns.
 Pittemes den gotes trut alla samant uparlut. daz er uns firtanen giuuer Let us entreat God’s disciple, loudly and in unison, so that he grants do ginaden This verse can also be found in Otfrid’s Gospel Harmony (I7,28), but with the Frankish form 'ginadon which results in an assonance instead of a rhyme. . kirie eleyson criste eleyson mercy to us sinners.
 Kyrie eleison.
-Christe eleison. '
+Christe eleison.
 ---
 ## Introduction to the Source
 <p>The song survives in only one manuscript, Bayerische Staatsbibliothek Clm 6260, now held in Munich.
 The manuscript originally stems from the Freising Cathedral library and was written in the second half of the ninth century CE.
 It contains discussions, in Latin, of religious texts.
 The <em>Song of Peter</em> was written down later, on the very last page below the end of Hrabanus’s Maurus Commentary on Genesis (f.158v).</p>